AtlasC0R3/drop-discord/README.md

 # Drop
-A drop-mod frontend built with Discord.py
+A drop-mod frontend built with Discord.py, and also my main programming project.

-### NOTICE
-This project may fall behind due to my focus shifting on finishing the Python module.
-I will still update this, however, and unless the repository is archived, it will continue to be.

 ## What the hell is this?
 ~~Didn't you read the text above?~~ This is a Python bot that was built from scratch that was meant to be as free as possible, while still retaining utility in mind.